DSD-DBS/capella-collab-manager/docs/user/docs/getting-started/capella-intro.md

 ## Deriving model-based products

-You may prototype-derived products using Python (Jupyter) and [py-capellambse](https://github.com/DSD-DBS/py-capellambse) and there are a few [practical examples](https://github.com/DSD-DBS/py-capellambse/tree/master/examples).
+You may prototype-derived products using Python (Jupyter) and [py-capellambse](https://github.com/DSD-DBS/py-capellambse).
+It contains a few [practical examples](https://github.com/DSD-DBS/py-capellambse/tree/master/examples).

-Eventually you may automate production of model-derived documents and other things via CI/CD pipelines around model git repositories.
+Eventually you may automate production of model-derived documents and other things via CI/CD pipelines that work on your model git repositories.
 Get in touch with your Systems Engineering Toolchain team to learn more.